Charles Thorn

-Charles Thorn (born 14 August 1946) is a Professor of Physics at University of Florida in Gainesville, Florida.
+Charles Thorn (born 14 August 1946) is an American physicist who is a Professor of Physics at University of Florida in Gainesville, Florida.
 He played an important role in the development of dual models and string theory.
 Among his contributions is the proof of the non-existence of ghosts in string theory.
 The Goddard–Thorn theorem is a result about certain vector spaces in string theory.
 Thorn developed it with Peter Goddard.

 Education and personal life

 Thorn obtained his undergraduate degree in physics at Massachusetts Institute of Technology (MIT) and completed his Ph.D. in physics from University of California, Berkeley in 1971 under the supervision of Stanley Mandelstam.
 He has held postdoctoral positions at MIT and CERN.
 He is fond of tango dancing.

 Research

 Charles Thorn also has developed an approach to string theory based on the idea of string bits.
 This idea led him to the conclusion that in this formalism one of the dimensions of spacetime appears to be dynamic.
 The fundamental degrees of freedom propagated on a surface in one lower dimension thus giving a holographic theory.